 \section{Related Work}

 \textbf{Causal graph discovery from genetic perturbations}.
-Structure learning of causal graphs has recently been applied to Perturb-seq interventional experiments to infer an underlying GRN.
-The nodes in the encoded causal graph correspond to genes, and the directed edges ideally correspond to direct causal regulatory relationships between genes.
-Since the number of possible DAGs grows exponentially with the number of nodes, classical causal graph discovery approaches cannot scale beyond a modest number of genes (typically 50-200).
-NO-TEARS \citep{Zheng2018} introduced a continuous optimization objective via the trace exponential acyclicity constraint, significantly simplifying the problem complexity and enabling gradient descent-based structure learning.
-Extensions have further improved scalability.
-NO-TEARS-LR \citep{notears_lr} adds a low-rank assumption to NO-TEARS to efficiently infer large and dense DAGs.
-DCDI \citep{brouillard2020dcdi} extends the continuous optimization formulation to interventional data but can only scale up to 50 dimensions in their original implementation with the trace exponential acyclicity constraint.
-DCDFG \citep{Lopez2022} addresses DCDI's limited scalability by employing a low-rank factor graph structure and spectral radius acyclicity constraint.
+Structure learning of causal graphs has recently been applied to Perturb-seq interventional experiments to infer underlying GRNs.
+In these graphs, nodes represent genes, and directed edges correspond to putative causal regulatory relationships between genes.
+Since the number of possible DAGs increases exponentially with the number of nodes, classical causal graph discovery approaches cannot scale beyond a modest number of genes (typically 50-200).
+NO-TEARS \citep{Zheng2018} introduced a continuous optimization objective via the trace exponential acyclicity constraint, significantly reducing problem complexity and enabling gradient descent-based structure learning.
+Subsequent extensions have further improved scalability.
+NO-TEARS-LR \citep{fang2023low} incorporates a low-rank assumption to efficiently infer large, dense DAGs.
+DCDI \citep{brouillard2020dcdi} adapts the continuous optimization approach to interventional data while introducing a non-linear parameterization, but can only scale up to 50 dimensions in its original implementation using the trace exponential acyclicity constraint.
+DCDFG \citep{Lopez2022} addresses this limitation by employing a low-rank factor graph representation and spectral radius acyclicity constraint.